Relevance Task Force Outlines

 organizations should expect to be impacted by globalization, cultural

-change and differing attitudes toward the professions; and changes in the way
+change and differing attitudes toward the professions; and changes in

 work is carried out -- be it through virtual offices, integrated products